Guide to using IronOCR Filters

 The following Image filters can really improve performance:

-- Binarize - This image filter turns every pixel black or white with no middle ground.
-May Improve OCR performance cases of very low contrast of text to background.
+• Binarize - This image filter turns every pixel black or white with no middle ground.
+This may improve OCR performance in cases of very low text-to-background contrast.

-- ToGrayScale - This image filter turns every pixel into a shade of grayscale.
-Unlikely to improve OCR accuracy but may improve speed
+• ToGrayScale - This image filter turns every pixel into shades of gray.
+Unlikely to improve OCR accuracy but may improve speed.

-- Invert - Inverts every color.
-E.g. White becomes black : black becomes white.
+• Invert - Inverts every color.
+E.g. White becomes black and vice versa.

-- ReplaceColor - Replaces a color within an image with another color with a certain threshold.
+• ReplaceColor - Replaces a color in an image with another color, within a certain threshold.

-- Filters to try improve Contrast in an Image
+• Filters to improve Contrast in an Image

-- Erode - Advanced Morphology.
-Erosion removes pixels on object boundaries.
-Opposite of Dilate
+• Erode - Advanced Morphology.
+Erosion removes pixels from object boundaries.
+Opposite of Dilate.

-- DeNoise - Removes digital noise.
-This filter should only be used where noise is expected.
+• DeNoise - Removes digital noise.
+This filter should only be used in scenarios where noise is expected.

-- DeepCleanBackgroundNoise - Heavy background noise removal.
-Only use this filter in case extreme document background noise is known, because this filter will also risk reducing OCR accuracy of clean documents, and is very CPU expensive.
+• DeepCleanBackgroundNoise - Heavy background noise removal.
+Only use this filter if extreme document background noise is known, as it might reduce OCR accuracy of clean documents and is CPU intensive.

 Filter Example and Usage